 On 24 February 2020 Council resolved to exhibit the draft documents for community input.
-The draft Plan was exhibited from 25 February to 8 April 2020.
-Issues raised in submissions are being reviewed.
-Later in 2020 a draft Planning Proposal and draft DCP chapter will be prepared, reported to Council and if endorsed exhibited to implement the final strategy recommendations.
+Following the exhibition and consideration of issues raised in submissions, a draft Planning Proposal and draft DCP chapter will be prepared, reported to Council and if endorsed exhibited to implement the final strategy recommendations.
 The draft Planning Proposal will be reviewed by the NSW Department of Planning, Industry and Environment and a Gateway Determination issued prior to exhibition.